All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing

-\textbf{Analysis with design specification: }Table~\ref{tab:design_specifications} summarizes design specifications of our MAC array and baseline accelerators.
-Since critical paths of the designs occur in the proposed multiplier, all the accelerators have an operating frequency of 400MHz.
-All the accelerators are composed of 128$\times$128 MAC units, but have different numbers of multipliers depending on the data formats.
-For example, the designs have 128$\times$128 multipliers in bfloat16 and INT8, and consist of 512$\times$512 multipliers in FP8 formats and INT4.
-That is because, as shown in Fig~\ref{fig:multiplier_examples}, the proposed multiplier produces one multiplication result in bfloat16 and INT8, and four multiplication results in FP8 and INT4.
-Table~\ref{tab:design_specifications} also reports the area and power consumption.
-The proposed array structure requires larger area than the TPU-like SA by 4.33\% and the accelerator of~\cite{data_flow_mirror} by 2.07\%, but occupies smaller area than the accelerator of~\cite{sara} by 8.80\%.
-In addition, the proposed MAC array consumes 1.25$\times$ and 1.15$\times$ more power on average than the TPU-like SA and the accelerator of~\cite{data_flow_mirror}, respectively, but consumes 1.32$\times$ less power on average than the accelerator of~\cite{sara}.
-This difference of area and power consumption comes from the different structures of logics designed for supporting flexibility.
+\textbf{Analysis with design specification: }Table~\ref{tab:design_specifications} summarizes the design specifications of our MAC array and the baseline accelerators.
+Since critical paths of all designs occur in the multiplier, all the accelerators have the same operating frequency of 400MHz.
+Although all accelerators consist of 128$\times$128 MAC units, the number of multipliers varies depending on the data formats.
+For instance, the designs feature 128$\times$128 multipliers for bfloat16 and INT8 formats, while they include 512$\times$512 multipliers for FP8 and INT4 formats.
+This is because, as illustrated in Fig~\ref{fig:multiplier_examples}, the all-in-one multiplier produces one multiplication result for bfloat16 and INT8 formats, but generates four multiplication results for FP8 and INT4 formats.
+Table~\ref{tab:design_specifications} also compares the area and power consumption.
+The proposed array structure requires 4.33\% and 2.07\% larger areas than the TPU-like SA and the~\cite{data_flow_mirror}-based accelerator, respectively, yet it occupies 8.80\% smaller area than the \cite{sara}-based accelerator.
+In addition, the proposed MAC array consumes 1.25$\times$ and 1.15$\times$ more power on average than the TPU-like SA and the \cite{data_flow_mirror}-based accelerator, respectively, while consuming 1.32$\times$ less power on average than the \cite{sara}-based accelerator.
+These differences in area and power consumption stem from logic structures designed to support flexibility.